 Does streaming cost money?

 Not surprisingly getting all this wonderful content is not going to come for free.
 While some providers such as YouTube do offer free services and videos, content giants like Netflix do not.
+Amazon Prime Video by comparison bundles its TV and video services package with free shipping on Amazon orders.

 Each channel will have a different fee structure, so you’ll have to check into the cost of whichever streaming channels you want to access.